 Ever wondered why drums in 80s songs sound quite so 80s?
 It’s probably down to the gated reverb effect which became massively popular at the time.
 By using a noise gate after a large reverb, once the reverb tail decays past a certain volume, the noise gate pulls down the volume of the reverb to nothing which stops the reverb tail.
 This means that your drums can be thickened out by huge reverbs without huge reverb tails cluttering up your mix.

-This sounds as simple as it is sounds, reversing the reverb signal so that it fades in from nothing.
+Reverse reverb isn't as common as some of the other types of reverb on this list, although it's as straightforward as it sounds.
+To get the effect you're just reversing the reverb signal so that it fades in from nothing.
 This can be particularly interesting if you turn your instrument’s dry signal down as it gives a sort of swell effect.
-Obviously reverse reverb is something that you’d never hear in the real world and as an effect it is fairly niche although it’s found a place in the effects chains of many shoegaze guitarists attempting to recreate My Bloody Valentine’s signature wall of sound.
-Here's a great example of reverse reverb being combined with guitar distortion to create a warped rhythm guitar sound
+Obviously reverse reverb is something that you’d never hear in the real world and as an effect it is fairly niche, although it’s found a place in the effects chains of many shoegaze guitarists attempting to recreate My Bloody Valentine’s signature wall of sound.
+Here's a great example of reverse reverb being combined with guitar distortion to create a warped rhythm guitar sound: